-To arrive to Bafgh desert, drive through the Naeen road on the north of Yazd or through Anar city in the south and then to Bafgh.
+To arrive in Bafgh desert, drive through the Naeen road on the north of Yazd or through Anar city in the south and then to Bafgh.

 Do not forget to take your camera with you!
-It’s no secret that photographing during sunrise and sunset provides a wonderfully soft light which can make beautiful landscape images.
-There are many points of interests at Rig-e Zarin that helps you break the repetition of landscapes; the extreme soft sands are also a subject of detail photography.
+It’s no secret that photographing during sunrise and sunset provides a wonderfully soft light that can make beautiful landscape images.
+There are many points of interest at Rig-e Zarin that helps you break the repetition of landscapes; the extreme soft sands are also a subject of detail photography.